Search by Keyword

-Only two ‘takes’ of the song needed to be recorded to get the rhythm track down properly, the second take being deemed the best.
-The instrumentation is Paul on bass, Ringo on drums and John playing some electric guitar phrases in the final verse.
+After some time was spent rehearsing the arrangement of the song, The Beatles took to officially laying down a rhythm track.
+Only two ‘takes’ of the song needed to be recorded to get the rhythm track down properly, the second take being deemed the best, although it was recorded in a piece-meal fashion.
+"Track one" of the four-track tape contained Paul on bass, Ringo on kick drum and hi-hat only, and John on electric guitar.
+Then, Paul overdubbed himself on piano on "track two" of the tape while Ringo recorded brushed snare drum on track three.
 While George was present on this day, evidenced by his voice being heard on the Christmas messages taped earlier in the session, he apparently did not participate in the recording of the song at this point.
-Paul then goes back and adds some nice piano work as an overdub, thus completing the rhythm track for the evening, no vocals being added at all yet.
+This completed the session for the day, no vocals being added at all yet.
 At 1:50 am the following morning, they left the studios and took the next day off.

 The next three sessions booked for the group saw much work being done on a re-make of “Strawberry Fields Forever,” with “When I’m Sixty-Four” being left off for a little later.
 December 20th, 1966 was when that later time came, this session beginning at 7 pm in EMI Studio Two.
 All four Beatles were present this time around, Paul, George and John recording the background harmonies heard in the bridges of the song.
 Ringo had the duty of strategically adding the sound of orchestral bells in the bridges as well.
 In order to prepare the recording for more overdubs, two attempts at a tape reduction was made to clear up more tracks, the second attempt (labeled ‘take four’) was deemed the best.
 By 1 am the following morning, the session was complete.